IGo to Japan: Part 2

+Part 3

+Marissa locates the lost iCarly gang on a locator chip she had secretly put in Freddie's head.

-Eventually, the gang reunites and are able to get to the iWeb Awards show, only to be prevented from entering the studio because the security guards cannot speak a word of English.
-The gang tearfully gives up, but Marissa distracts the guards and they get in, only to be quickly apprehended.
+Eventually, the gang reunites and are able to get to the iWeb Awards show, only to be prevented from entering the studio because the security guards cannot speak a word of English, so Sam kicks one of the security guard in his legs and pulls his hair and the gang tearfully gives up, but Marissa distracts the guards and they are able to sneak inside, only to be quickly apprehended.
 The guards keep them in a utility room and Carly and Sam try to communicate with them by acting out what happened to them during their trip.
 Freddie cleverly videotapes them and plugs his camcorder into the stage's jumbotron.
-Unbeknownst to the girls, their manic performance is being broadcast to the audience, completely overshadowing Kyoko and Yûki's performance, as well as exposing their crimes.
-They are saved by Theodore Wilkins, the British man who invited them, who in fluent Japanese, informs the somewhat regretful security guards that they were supposed to be on the show.
+Unbeknownst to the girls, their manic performance is being broadcast to the audience, completely overshadowing Kyoko and Yûki's, as well as exposing their crimes.
+They are saved by Theodore Wilkins, the British man who invited them, who in fluent Japanese, informs mainly the chief of security that they were supposed to be on the show.

-iCarly wins the award for best comedy, though Carly and Sam have no idea how they won until Freddie explains what he did, while Kyoko and Yûki are arrested.
+iCarly wins the award for best comedy, though Carly and Sam have no idea how they won until Freddie explains what he did, while Kyoko and Yûki are arrested for Marissa and Spencer's kidnapping and abandoning the iCarly gang.
 The iCarly gang, along with Spencer and Marissa, return to America on a fishing boat, much to their dismay.
 Since Spencer believed that the Japanese soap was candy, they put some in their mouths before spitting it out in disgust.